Finding Rule-Interpretable Non-Negative Data Representation: Experiments

-\subsection{Results.}
+\subsection{Results}

-Results presented in Tables \ref{tab:res}, \ref{tab:res1}, \ref{tab:res2} and \ref{tab:res3} are divided into four parts, NMF performance when the supervised rules, the unsupervised rules, subgroups and redescriptions are used as constraints.
-We present the results for each dataset and for each of the twelve tested algorithms.
+Results presented in Tables \ref{tab:res}, \ref{tab:res1}, \ref{tab:res2} and \ref{tab:res3} are divided into four parts; NMF performance when supervised, unsupervised rules, subgroups or redescriptions are used as constraints. $\DNMF{ind}$ with normalized $\mF$ showed bad performance due to additional constraints imposed on $\mF$ and was left out from this evaluation.
+Functions proposed in equations \ref{eq:dnmf} and \ref{eq:dnmf3} have almost identical empirical performance, thus we provide in depth comparison only of functions from equations \ref{eq:dnmf1} and \ref{eq:dnmf}.
+Empirical experiments determined that $\DNMF{combA}$ requires very high regularisation to achieve satisfactory descriptive properties, causing bad representation accuracy.
+Thus, we omit this approach from the tables in the results section.

-Unconstrained NMF is the most accurate methodology with respect to the data representation (see Tables \ref{tab:res}, \ref{tab:res1}, \ref{tab:res2} and \ref{tab:res3}), however it has a large description error.
-All proposed approaches create latent factors that are represented much better by the available set of rules compared to the NMF approaches that do not use constraints related to factor descriptions (see the Supplementary document for all approaches, deviations and all datasets).
-The effect is large with the average increase in correspondence of \numrange{0.2}{0.3} for the supervised rules, \numrange{0.3}{0.5} increase for descriptive rules, and redescriptions between the $\NMF{D}$ and NMF approaches not optimizing descriptive constraints.
+Unconstrained NMF is the most accurate methodology with respect to the data representation (see Tables \ref{tab:res}, \ref{tab:res1}, \ref{tab:res2} and \ref{tab:res3}), however, it has a large constraint representation error and low correspondence between data representation and a set of provided rules.
+All proposed approaches ($\DNMF{}$) create latent factors that are represented much better by the available set of rules compared to the NMF approaches that do not use constraints related to factor descriptions.
+The effect is large with the average increase in correspondence of \numrange{0.2}{0.3} for the supervised rules, \numrange{0.3}{0.5} increase for descriptive rules, and redescriptions between the $\DNMF{ind}$ and NMF approaches not optimizing descriptive constraints.
 Subgroups are specific in that they mostly have large overlaps and very large supports.
-The approach with sparsity constraints performs well in such conditions and outperforms the $\NMF{D}$ approach on two datasets (although $\NMF{DE}$ approach outperforms the $\NMF{sp}$ on all datasets).
-The approach $\NMF{GDBD}$ is especially efficient on SA when subgroups are used with ACD of $-0.42$ and RE of $0.11$.
+The approach with sparsity constraints performs well in such conditions and outperforms the $\DNMF{ind}$ approach on two datasets (although the $\DNMF{dir}$ approach outperforms the $\NMF{sp}$ on all datasets).
+We discovered that the $\DNMF{GBD}$ is especially efficient on SA when subgroups are used, with ADC of $-0.42$ and RE of $0.11$.
 Gradient descent based approaches are hard to tune and prone to divergence.
-HALS approaches are generally faster than multiplicative updates-based approaches with comparable performance. $\NMF{DF}$ and $\NMF{DFE}$ approaches outperform $\NMF{D}$ on majority of datasets (or offer different representation/description accuracy trade-off).
+HALS approaches are generally faster than multiplicative updates--based approaches with comparable performance. $\DNMF{indA}$ and $\DNMF{dirA}$ approaches outperform $\DNMF{ind}$ on majority of datasets (or offer different representation/description accuracy trade-off).